Challah recipe

 Activate yeast

-Add one tablespoon sugar, two tablespoons of boiling water, and 1/4 cup room temperature water to a bowl.
-Next, add 2 1/4 teaspoons active dry yeast (this is the typical size of a single yeast packet) to the bowl and stir (for example with the tablespoon measure, which isn’t used again in this recipe).
-Then cover the bowl (for example with a plate or cloth towel), and let it sit for 10 minutes.
+Then, add 2 1/4 teaspoons active dry yeast (this is the typical size of a single yeast packet) to the bowl and stir.
+Cover the bowl (for example with a cloth towel), and let it sit for 10 minutes.

 Mix ingredients

 Inspect the mixture.
 It should be foamy because the yeast should be active.
 If things seem amiss, try again.
 Otherwise, sift (or just add if you don’t have a sifting implement) 4 cups flour into the second-largest bowl.
-In the largest bowl, add 1/4 cup plus one tablespoon sugar, 1/4 cup canola oil, 1/2 cup warm water, 1/2 tsp salt, then half of the flour from the other bowl.
-Mix (I recommend using a wooden spoon).
-Add the active yeast mixture and mix again, then add the rest of the flour.
+In the largest bowl, add 1/4 cup plus 1 tablespoon sugar, 1/4 cup oil, 1/2 cup warm water, 1/2 tsp salt, then half of the flour from the other bowl, then mix.
+Add the active yeast mixture and mix again, then add the rest of the flour and any filling ingredients you wish to include.
 Add 1/4 to 3/4 cup more water until the flour is absorbed.
-Transfer the mixture to a bowl with a tablespoon of oil at the bottom and allow to rise for 10 minutes.
+Add a tablespoon of oil to the bottom of the large bowl (lifting the dough so the oil is between the dough and the bowl) or a new bowl and allow the dough to rise for 10 minutes.

 Knead